cyprus327/sofren/README.md

 ## Gallery

-Some more baked lighting images
+Some more baked lighting images, these are much older than the one at the top of this README

 <img width="1280" height="720" alt="baked room 2" src="https://github.com/user-attachments/assets/abd6ebf6-047c-4fee-bacd-22878eadbe9e" />